 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Jihye Bae: Our unique protocol provides a smooth transition of patients with epilepsy from the Epilepsy Monitoring Unit to the scanning room, which can be further extended to postictal period.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?